AstreaTSS/PYTHIAWebsite/docs/setup/gacha_setup.md

 </figure>

 You get a number of customization options here:
-- The name and description are, well, exactly what you expect.
+- The name and description are exactly what you expect.
 Names must be unique across different items.
 Both of these fields are required.
+- The rarity is the rarity of the item, which will determine how likely it is to be drawn from the gacha.
+By default, items get created with a common rarity, but you can choose one of: common, uncommon, rare, epic, or legendary.
+  - If you have changed the rarity names in the gacha configuration, those will *not* be reflected here.
+  - Rarities are discussed more in the [rarities section](#rarities) above.
-- The quantity is, well, how many of this item you want to add to the gacha system.
+- The quantity is how many of this item you want to add to the gacha system.
 By default, there will be infinite amounts of this item - otherwise, for each time someone draws the item, its quantity decreases until it reaches 0 and can no longer be drawn for.
 - The image is optional, but if you provide a URL to an image, it'll be displayed when a player draws the item (as a thumbnail in an embed).
 This can be useful for showing off what the item looks like.

 Once you fill out the prompt, you should get a message about how the item was added successfully!